DNXLabs/terraform-aws-stateful/examples/nlb-cluster/README.md

   - An auto scaling group per instance
   - Usages of private VPC
-  - Provision an ALB
+  - Provision an NLB
-  - Creates the DNS record pointing to the ALB hostname
+  - Creates the DNS record pointing to the NLB hostname
   - You can log into the instance via SSM (Session Manager)
-  - You can also get the SSM key from a SSM parameter and connect via OpenVPN
+  - You can also get the SSH key from a SSM parameter and connect via OpenVPN